Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 - Personalized FL with a semantic shared/private split (not random)

-- Human-on-the-loop labels generated by gameplay, not annotators
+- Human-on-the-loop labels generated by the analyst's routine interactions, not annotators

 Goals and non-goals¶